QbDVision-Inc/mySQL-slow-log-analyzer/README.md

 This is the easiest step.
 Run some tests, let users do something manual or just wait for a few hours.

+## Download the data

+If you're using plain old RDS, you can download the slow log file(s) from the RDS console pictured above.
 If you have multiple log files, you can open them in a text editor (ex. notepad) and cut and paste them all into one big file.

+If you're using RDS Serverless, the log files aren't available there and you'll have to get them out of cloudwatch.
+Look for a log group that looks like `/aws/rds/cluster/<your-DB-Name->/slowquery`.
+Use the Cloudwatch Insights query engine to query your log group and then download the results (go to `Export Results` -> `Download table (CSV)`).
+If your results are in CSV format, you'll want to use the `--cloudwatch-format` option.

 ## Download NodeJS and this program